microsoft/MLOpsTemplate/src/workshop/documents/part_tips.md

 > Note: Review the following criteria to ensure you can complete the workshop.
 These are critical pieces of access to get right for a successful workshop experience.

 ## Azure
-1. Do you have a Azure account?
+1. Do you have an Azure account?

 2. Do you have a `Contributor` role for your Azure Subscription?
     - If you don't, do you have a `Contributor` role for the Azure Resource Group?